tungbq/devops-project/projects/terraform-free-vpn-on-aws/README.md

 #### _Public-IP_

-- Then add your public ID here (to allow RDP access from your PC).
+- Then add your public ID here (to allow SSH access from your PC).
   _Tips_: Visit https://www.whatismyip.com/ to get your public IP

 #### _Keypair name_